When do classes run?

 What are the costs involved?

-Your first class is free, so you can get a taste of taekwondo before deciding if it is something you would like to continue with.
+Your first class is completely free, so you can get a taste of taekwondo before deciding if it is something you would like to continue with.

-Students can then decide whether to attend on a pay-as-you-go basis, or work their way up the belts by also learning the syllabus and taking gradings.
+Students can then decide whether to attend on a casual basis, or work their way up the belts by learning the syllabus and taking gradings.

-Those students wishing to either spar and/or work their way up the belt colours, will need to be registered with the UK ITF, our taekwondo organisation and wear a dobok (uniform).
-Membership covers your insurance and allows you to grade, and costs £30 for the year.
+All students must be registered as members with the UKITF, our taekwondo organisation.
+Membership covers your martial arts insurance and allows you to grade if you wish to, and costs £30 for the year.

 Special offer for new students: